Physical observers, $T$-vacuum and Unruh like effect in the radiation dominated early universe

 \subsection{Observer with constant radial velocity}

 First, we consider a linear trajectory $T=G(R) = \alpha_0 R + \beta_0$ where $\alpha_0 \ge 1$ (necessary for region I) and $\beta_0 >0$ are dimensionless constants.
-This will mean that the radial velocity of the observer is constant $dR/dT ={1}/{\alpha_0}$ and thus they have no acceleration.
+This will mean that the radial velocity of the observer is constant $dR/dT ={1}/{\alpha_0}$ and thus they have no acceleration{\footnote{In general relativity, observers do not depend on the choice of the coordinates and there is an elaborate procedure for obtaining their trajectories using any coordinate system.
+Observer's four velocity, for a radial motion ($t,r$ frame), is $u^{\alpha}\partial_\alpha = \dot{t}\partial_t + \dot{r}\partial_r$, where dots are derivatives with respect to proper time $\tau$ of the observer.
+Using $T,R$ coordinates will only mean $u^{\alpha}\partial_\alpha = \dot{T}\partial_T + \dot{R}\partial_T$.
+It is then possible, to solve for its trajectory using a coordinate system and them transform it to any other coordinate systems using coordinate transformations.
+We are not doing this procedure here and directly writing such a relation for the sake of practical advantage in the present study.}}.
 In this case it is easy to check that $\Xi$ never diverges. {\it Therefore, any observer with constant radial velocity in ($T,~R$) frame do not encounter a horizon}.
 This is somewhat analogous to the result in Minkowski spacetime where inertial observers with constant velocity do not encounter horizon.